kdheepak/blog/content/26-pi-powered-lamp.md

 ### BiblioPixel

-The tutorial on Adafruit's page links to a library for their LED strip, which the author has deprecated in favour of the excellent BiblioPixel.
+The tutorial on Adafruit's page links to a library for their LED strip, which the author has deprecated in favour of the excellent BiblioPixel [@bibliopixel].
 I recommend using BiblioPixel as well - if you want to use a different LED strip in the future this will make it very easy to use the same code base.

 At this point, you should be able to run a few examples, and see animations on your LED strip.